raygaeta/raygaeta/README.md

-# Ramon (Ray) – Creative Developer & Frontend Engineer!
+# Ramon (Ray) Gaeta – Creative Developer & Frontend Engineer!

 I am passionate about front-end engineering, with a particular focus on WEBGL, 3D and **UI/UX**.
 My work also extends to creative coding, where I design interactive and immersive digital experiences.
 I am actively seeking open-source opportunities that merge creative technology and design.
 Currently, I am enrolled in a coding bootcamp further developing my skills with Java, SQL, Javalin, Git and Spring.